 Key accountabilities Deliverables / Outcomes 1.
-Clinical Practice Takes legal and professional responsibility for managing own caseload of patients / clients with increasing complexity and be able to independently adapt and make decisions regarding physiotherapy intervention.
-Utilises information available to prioritise patients/clients to enable appropriate allocation of referrals and workload with staff in the team.
-Carries out comprehensive assessment with patients (and whānau where appropriate) This may include use of standardised assessments to assist in assessment and intervention planning.
-Formulates and delivers individualised physiotherapy intervention using comprehensive clinical reasoning skills and in depth knowledge
+Clinical Practice Takes legal and professional responsibility for managing own caseload of patients / clients, with support from a more experienced therapist.
+Carries out comprehensive assessment with patients (and whānau where appropriate).
+This may include use of standardised assessments to assist in assessment and intervention planning.
+Formulates and deliver individualised physiotherapy intervention using appropriate clinical assessment, reasoning skills and knowledge of treatment approaches.
+This should, take into account the patient's own goals and those of the wider multidisciplinary team (MDT).

-- of treatment approaches.
-This should, take into account the patient's own goals and those of the wider multidisciplinary team (MDT). - Demonstrates effective communication, to establish a therapeutic relationship and set expectations with patients / clients, whānau and the MDT, inclusive of the wider health team and external agencies as appropriate.
-This includes relaying complex, sensitive and contentious information. - Assesses the patient's understanding of assessment, interventions and goals and gain informed consent for intervention, taking into account those who lack capacity (e.g. those with cognitive difficulties). - Regularly reassesses and evaluates the patient / client's progress against identified goals and adjust intervention as situations change. - Refers on to other services to work with the patient/client towards achievement of longer term goals. - Develops comprehensive discharge / transfer plans as appropriate. - Carries out regular clinical risk assessments for patients/ clients on own caseload and takes action to effectively manage identified risks, seeking support where appropriate. - Demonstrates provision of culturally safe and bicultural practice with patients and their whānau. - Demonstrates an awareness of health inequalities, with evidence of implementing actions within own clinical practice towards reducing these for the patient/client and/or whānau. - Represents the service and / or individual patients/clients at clinical meetings and case conferences to ensure the delivery of a coordinated multidisciplinary service and to ensure physiotherapy is integrated into the overall intervention (where appropriate) including discharge planning. - Completes documentation consistent with legal and organisational requirements. - Adheres to any applicable recognised best practice for physiotherapy and any relevant clinical policies and practice guidelines. - Provides advice, teaching and instructions to patients, carers, relatives and other professionals to promote consistency of support being delivered. - Demonstrates awareness of local, sub-regional and regional context in relation to provision of health and social support and the impact on service provision. - Identifies unmet needs of patients and identifies potential solutions to address these needs. - Demonstrates an understanding of the roles of the multidisciplinary team.
+- Demonstrates effective communication to establish a therapeutic relationship and set expectations with the patient, whānau and the MDT, inclusive of the wider health team and external agencies as appropriate. - Assesses the patient's understanding of assessment, interventions and goals and gain informed consent for intervention, taking into account those who lack capacity (e.g. those with cognitive difficulties). - Regularly reassesses and evaluates the patient / client's progress against identified goals and adjust intervention as situations change. - Refers on to other services to work with the patient/client towards achievement of longer term goals. - Develops comprehensive discharge / transfer plans as appropriate. - Carries out regular clinical risk assessments for patients/ clients on own caseload and takes action to effectively manage identified risks, seeking support where appropriate. - Demonstrates provision of culturally safe and bicultural practice with patients and their whānau. - Actively contributes at clinical meetings and case conferences to ensure the delivery of a coordinated multidisciplinary service and to ensure that physiotherapy is integrated into the overall intervention including discharge planning. - Completes documentation consistent with legal and organisational requirements. - Adheres to any applicable recognised best practice for physiotherapy and any relevant clinical policies and practice guidelines. - Provides advice, teaching and instructions to patients, carers, relatives and other professionals to promote consistency of support being delivered. - Demonstrates an understanding of the roles of the multidisciplinary team.

-2. Teaching & Learning Maintains competency to practice through identification of learning needs and Continuing Competency (CPD) activities.
-This should comply with professional registration requirements.
-Contributes to training within the team/service.
-Supervises, educates and assesses the performance of physiotherapy students.
-Provides interdisciplinary education in direct clinical area, or discipline specific teaching across teams.
-Demonstrates the ability to critically evaluate research and apply to practice.
-Maintains an awareness of current developments in the clinical areas being worked in and make recommendations to changes in practice.
-Be involved in the induction and training of newly appointed staff as required.
-Completes mandatory training as applicable for the role.
-Participates in an annual performance review and associated clinical assurance activities.
-Participates in regular professional supervision in line with the organisations requirements and/or professional body.
-Provides mentoring and clinical support and / or professional supervision where required.
-3. Leadership & Attends and contributes to relevant department, clinical and team Management meetings, leading and facilitating such meetings as requested.
-Assists team leaders and professional leaders in clinical assurance activities of physiotherapy staff as requested.
-Directs and delegates work to allied health assistants and support staff as required in the role, ensuring that delegated tasks, documentation and communication is carried out.
-4. Service Improvement Broadens research and development skills through participation in and Research local audit and research projects as identified by team leaders, professional leaders or Advanced or Expert AH professionals.
-Participates in quality improvement activities to develop and improve service delivery, clinical practice or professional standards.
-This may include care pathways / treatment protocols, standards of practice etc. Develops and /or participates in regional / sub regional professional networks as appropriate to area of work.
-Establishes working partnerships with external organisations to promote integrated working.
+Teaching & Learning

+- Maintains competency to practice through identification of learning needs and Continuing Professional Development (CPD) activities.
+This should comply with professional registration requirements. - Contributes to the education of physiotherapy students as directed and delegated by student supervisors. - Maintains an awareness of current developments in the clinical areas being worked in. - Involved in the induction and training of newly appointed staff as required. - Completes mandatory training as applicable for the role. - Participates in an annual performance review and associated clinical assurance activities. - Participates in regular professional supervision in line with the organisations requirements and/or professional body.

+3. Leadership & Management Attends and contributes to relevant department, clinical and team meetings Directs and delegates work to allied health assistants and support staff as required in the role, ensuring that delegated tasks, documentation and communication is carried out.
+4. Service Improvement and Research Undertakes as directed, the collection of data for use in service audit and research projects.
+Participates in quality improvement activities when requested.
 Contributes to annual planning process, including identifying gaps in service and participating in work / projects that may result from the planning process.
 Practises in a way that utilises resources (including staffing) in the most cost effective manner.
 Awareness of and complies with all legislative and contractual requirements as applicable to the role (e.g. Health and safety in Employment Act 1992, Privacy Act 1993, Vulnerable Children's Act 2014, Privacy Act, ACC service specifications etc.).